Development

 If you want to hack on Fava or run the latest development version, make sure you have recent enough versions of the following installed (ideally with your system package manager):

-• Node.js - with npm, to install the Javascript dependencies,
+• Node.js - with npm, to build the frontend,

 Then this will get you up and running: